MahiS715/MahiS715/README.md

 I'm a student fascinated by how things orbit...
 From Planets, Satellites, and everything in between.

-I'm building a Notebook series on **Astrodynamics**:
+I'm building a Project Series on **Astrodynamics**:
 A Simulation Exploration of Orbital Mechanics using Python.
-I learn by building Prototypes
+I learn by building Prototypes, and love that!

 ### What I'm working on
-- 📓 Astrodynamics Notebooks — Coded Simulations + Written Blogs
+- 📓 Astrodynamics App — Coded Simulations deployed on Streamlit + Written Blogs
 - 🛰️ Topics: Kepler's laws, Orbit Propagation, Vis-Viva Eqn
 - 🧮 Tools: Python - NumPy - Matplotlib - Streamlit - Plotly